-Meetings were held in the Agricultural Extension Centre at Brandon with the help of John Neabel, the Principal of the Agricultural Extension Centre and Faye Barkwell, his Secretary.
-They helped the Provisional Board.
-The first business facing the board was to secure a Clearance of Title, a Charter and Constitution and draft a set of By-laws.
-This was achieved through the assistance of Keith Mitchell, legal advisor.
+Meetings were held in the Agricultural Extension Centre at Brandon.
+The first business facing the board was to secure a Clearance of Title, a Charter and Constitution and draft a set of by-laws.

 The Provisional Board made an appeal to the Manitoba Government, agri-industries, financial institutions and farm organizations for financing.
 Favourable financial assistance was received from these groups that made the operation of the Hall of Fame possible.
 A $5,000 grant from the Department of Agriculture was received, which was given on the stipulation that donations from the agri-industries and organizations matched this figure.
 This amount was matched and bettered.

 All of the organizations contacted were asked to mail in the name of a delegate to vote at an organizational meeting called for November 12, 1976 to choose a Provincial Board of Directors.
-To insure a representative turnout, all agricultural organizations, agri-industries, Women’s Institutes, etc., were notified.
+To ensure a representative turnout, all agricultural organizations, agri-industries, Women’s Institutes, etc., were notified.
 On November 12, 1976 the Provincial Board of Directors of the Manitoba Agricultural Hall of Fame Inc., was elected.
 The organizational meeting of the Provincial Board of Directors was held at the Agricultural Extension Centre in Brandon.
-The guest speaker for the event was Dr. Grant McEwan, former Manitoban who now resides in Calgary, one time Dean of Agriculture for the University of Manitoba and a well known agricultural historian.
+The guest speaker for the event was Dr. Grant McEwan, former Manitoban and past Dean of Agriculture for the University of Manitoba and a well-known agricultural historian.